Minoan civilization: Agriculture and cuisine

 The Minoans raised cattle, sheep, pigs and goats, and grew wheat, barley, vetch and chickpeas.
 They also cultivated grapes, figs and olives, grew poppies for seed and perhaps opium.
 The Minoans also domesticated bees.

 Vegetables, including lettuce, celery, asparagus and carrots, grew wild on Crete.
 Pear, quince, and olive trees were also native.
 Date palm trees and cats (for hunting) were imported from Egypt.
 The Minoans adopted pomegranates from the Near East, but not lemons and oranges.

 They may have practiced polyculture, and their varied, healthy diet resulted in a population increase.
 Polyculture theoretically maintains soil fertility and protects against losses due to crop failure.
 Linear B tablets indicate the importance of orchards (figs, olives and grapes) in processing crops for "secondary products".
-Olive oil in Cretan or Mediterranean cuisine is comparable to butter in northern European cuisine.
+Olive oil was used as the primary cooking fat.
 The process of fermenting wine from grapes was probably a factor of the "Palace" economies; wine would have been a trade commodity and an item of domestic consumption.
 Farmers used wooden plows, bound with leather to wooden handles and pulled by pairs of donkeys or oxen.

 Seafood was also important in Cretan cuisine.
 The prevalence of edible molluscs in site material and artistic representations of marine fish and animals (including the distinctive Marine Style pottery, such as the LM IIIC "Octopus" stirrup jar), indicate appreciation and occasional use of fish by the economy.
 However, scholars believe that these resources were not as significant as grain, olives and animal produce.
 "Fishing was one of the major activities...but there is as yet no evidence for the way in which they organized their fishing."
 An intensification of agricultural activity is indicated by the construction of terraces and dams at Pseira in the Late Minoan period.